appwebtech/Kubernates-End-to-End-App-Deployment/README.md

     mongo-root-password: Y2F0aGVkcmFs
 ```

 In bash, I'll apply the secret descriptor file and subsequently the mongo descriptor as well.
-See below the container is creating.
+See below the container is in **creating** phase.

 ![image-1](./images/image-1)

 We can actually describe the pod and see what is happening under the hood.
-Mongo ismage is still getting pulled from dockerhub...
+Mongo image is still getting pulled from dockerhub...

 ![image-2](./images/image-2)

 ### MongoDB Internal Service

 It's time to create the internal service for MongoDB to enable requests to and from Mongo by other services.
-I'll amalgamate the **Service** descriptor file with the mongo deployment because mongo is a dependency of the service without which it won't relay requests to Mongo Express.
+I'll amalgamate the **Service** descriptor file with the mongo deployment because mongo is a dependency of the service without which it won't relay requests to Mongo Express and by the way that's how [kubernates](https://kubernetes.io/) creates them.

 ```yaml
 ---